zonbloginc/quill-image-resize-module/README.md

 });
 ```

+The default configuration options can be seen in this [source file](https://github.com/mgreminger/quill-image-resize-module/blob/master/lib/DefaultOptions.ts).
 Each module is described below.

 #### `Resize` - Resize the image